wp-plugins/oik-nivo-slider/readme.txt

 [Find out more](http://www.oik-plugins.com/oik-plugins/oik-nivo-slider/)

-See also [dev 7 studios](http://nivo.dev7studios.com) for more information about the jQuery code,
+See also [dev 7 studios](http://nivo.dev7studios.com) for more information about the jQuery code.

 == Installation ==